GrafiteInc/CMS/README.md

 ## Quarx Access
 Route to the administration dashboard is "/quarx/dashboard".

-Quarx requires Laracogs to run (only for the FormMaker), but Quarx does not require you to use the Laracogs version of roles.
+Quarx requires Builder to run (only for the FormMaker), but Quarx does not require you to use the Builder version of roles.
 But you will still need to ensure some degree of control for Quarx's access.
 This is done in the Quarx Middleware, using the gate and the Quarx Policy.
-If you opt in to the roles system provided by Laracogs, then you can replace 'quarx' with admin to handle the Quarx authorization, if not, you will need to set your own security policy for access to Quarx.
+If you opt in to the roles system provided by Builder, then you can replace 'quarx' with admin to handle the Quarx authorization, if not, you will need to set your own security policy for access to Quarx.
 To do this simply add the Quarx policy to your `app/Providers/AuthServiceProvider.php` file, and ensure that any rules you wish it to use are in within the policy method.
 We suggest a policy similar to below.

 Possible Quarx Policy:
 ```